slackapi/python-slack-sdk/docs/content/legacy/basic_usage.md

 ```

 **Note:** While threaded messages may contain attachments and message
-buttons, when your reply is broadcast to the channel, it\'ll actually be
+buttons, when your reply is broadcast to the channel, it'll actually be
 a reference to your reply, not the reply itself.
 So, when appearing in
-the channel, it won\'t contain any attachments or message buttons.
+the channel, it won't contain any attachments or message buttons.
 Also
 note that updates and deletion of threaded replies works the same as
 regular messages.